Thirteen engagements.

 Real results.

-Websites, e-commerce platforms, AI agents, and marketing campaigns — with real metrics.
+Websites, e-commerce platforms, AI agents, and real estate presences — with real metrics.
 Names are abstracted where confidentiality requires.

 The problem.
 A high-growth B2B SaaS was generating 1,400 inbound leads per month from content, ads, and partner referrals.
 Five SDRs were spending 60% of their time qualifying leads, half of which were obviously unfit.
 High-intent leads were sitting in the queue for hours before getting touched.